sebastiantoh/tp/docs/UserGuide.md

 * Edits the name of the tag at the specified `INDEX` to be the specified `NAME`.
 The `INDEX` refers to the index number shown in the list displayed by the `tag list` command.
 * The `INDEX` must be a positive integer 1, 2, 3, ...
 * The `NAME` and `INDEX` fields must be provided.
-* All contacts that have been previously associated with this tag will be updated automatically to be associated with the updated tag.
+* All contacts or sales that have been previously associated with this tag will be updated automatically to be associated with the updated tag.

 Examples: